AICAN-Research/breast-epithelium-segmentation/README.md

 }
 ```

-Which was adapted from MRI meningioma segmentation:
+Which was adapted from the 3D AGU-Net architecture proposed in:
 ```
 @article{bouget2021agunet,
    title={{Meningioma Segmentation in T1-Weighted MRI Leveraging Global Context and Attention Mechanisms}},